A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Theoretical analysis and practical considerations

-While Theorem~\ref{theorem-stoppingcriteria} gives the stopping criteria for the double regular sparse problems, they are not directly applicable for the given prescribed accuracy $\varepsilon$ of \eqref{equation}.
-The reason is that we cannot compute $c_{0}$, $c_{1}$ and $c_{2}$ until iterations for \eqref{equation-b}, \eqref{equation-col} and \eqref{equation-row} terminate, but the stopping criteria \eqref{epscol} and \eqref{epsrow} for \eqref{equation-col} and \eqref{equation-row} depend on $c_{0}$, $c_{1}$ and $c_{2}$.
-As a result, the computation of $c_{0}$, $c_{1}$ and $c_{2}$ and the termination of iterative solvers interact, so that we cannot get $c_{0}$, $c_{1}$ and $c_{2}$ in advance.
-Fortunately, it appears that their accurate estimates are not necessary and quite rough replacements are enough.
+Though Theorem~\ref{theorem-stoppingcriteria} gives the stopping criteria for the double regular sparse problems, they are not directly applicable for the prescribed accuracy $\varepsilon$ of \eqref{equation}.
+The reason is that $c_{0}$, $c_{1}$ and $c_{2}$ can be computed only until iterations for \eqref{equation-b}, \eqref{equation-col} and \eqref{equation-row} terminate, but the stopping criteria \eqref{epscol} and \eqref{epsrow} for \eqref{equation-col} and \eqref{equation-row} depend on $c_{0}$, $c_{1}$ and $c_{2}$.
+As a result, the computation of $c_{0}$, $c_{1}$ and $c_{2}$ and the termination of iterative solvers interact, and cannot be done in advance.
+Fortunately, it appears that the accurate estimates of $c_{0}$, $c_{1}$ and $c_{2}$ are unnecessary and quite rough ones are enough.
 It is seen that $c_{0}$ is moderate if $I+V_{1}^{T}\check{W}$ is not ill conditioned.
 Suppose that $I+V_{1}^{T}\check{W}$ and $I+V_{2}^{T}\check{Q}$ are not very ill conditioned.
-We observe that $c_{1}$ and $c_{2}$ rely on the norm of $V_2$ and $c_0$ depends on that of $V_1$.
-In implementations, we simply replace $c_{0}$ by 1 and $c_{1}$, $c_{2}$ by $\max_{1\leq i\leq s_2}\|V_2(:,i)\|$, respectively.
+We observe that $c_{1}$ and $c_{2}$ rely on the norm of $V_2$ and $c_0$ depends on the norm of $V_1$.
+In implementations, we simply take $c_{0}=1$ and $c_{1}=c_{2}= \max_{1\leq i\leq s_2}\|V_2(:,i)\|$.
 In numerical experiments, we will find that such choices of $c_{0}$, $c_{1}$ and $c_{2}$ work reliably and makes \eqref{epsx} hold for all the test problems.

 Having done the above, we have finally developed Algorithm 1 into a truly working algorithm, called Algorithm 2 hereafter.